-You can read more about the new measures here:
+You can read more about those measures here:

 From 15 June 2021, the government has lifted temporary entry and transit visa restrictions for nationals of South Africa, Brazil and other South American countries that came into effect on 28 January 2021.

-The lifting of the temporary restrictions will come into effect from Wednesday 16 June 2021.
+The lifting of the temporary restrictions came into effect from Wednesday 16 June 2021.
 For more information, please go to the following link:

 Rollout of vaccination programme